How to Implement Threat Event Handling in Android SDKs

 }

-By configuring the SDK in this manner, you facilitate Appdome to listen for the defined threat events.
-When such events are detected, Appdome can trigger threat event notifications to the SDK via the specified BroadcastReceiver, allowing for immediate and automated handling of these threats.
-This integration not only enhances the security features of the SDK but also automates the response process, reducing the manual overhead in monitoring and responding to security issues.
+By configuring the SDK in this manner, you facilitate Appdome’s listening to the defined threat events.
+When such events are detected, Appdome can trigger threat event notifications to the SDK, allowing for immediate and automated handling of these threats.
+This integration not only enhances the SDK’s security features but also automates the response process, reducing the manual overhead in monitoring and responding to security issues.

 This setup empowers SDK developers to leverage advanced security automation tools provided by Appdome, enhancing the SDK’s ability to protect itself and the applications it serves from emerging security threats.